 Don’t Go Home Right After A Funeral

-A Filipino tradition called “pagpag” dictates that people never go straight house after a funeral.
+Don’t Go Home Right After A Funeral Superstition: A Filipino tradition called “pagpag” dictates that people never go straight house after a funeral.
 Otherwise a bad spirit might tag along and come inside with you.
-Mourners shoul make a stop at a restaurant or store first just in case.
+Mourners should make a stop at a restaurant or store first just in case.

 Don’t Cheers With Water